ForTheGold/text-classifier-amazon-dataset/README-final.md

 ## Source Data

 Our data set was pulled from the Amazon Grocery and Gourmet Food section (http://deepyeti.ucsd.edu/jianmo/amazon/index.html).
-We are currently working through the process of determining the site from which we will pull the reviews without ratings.
+We scraped Amazon's website to pull reviews and ratings for our visualization.

 ## Goals